elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ## Team Coordination

-In team projects, good organisation is fundamental to effective collaboration.
+For the project to be successful, good co-ordination was fundamental for the team to collaborate effectively.
 Productivity tools and workflow management has been key to the team working efficiently.
 The key technologies used by the IXN team included:

 - **Slack:** allowing team members to communicate.
 Chosen due to its ability to share files, track conversations via thread and create alerts
 - **Trello:** used as a dashboard to distinguish between work to be done, in progress or completed